Microsoft/azure-docs.cs-cz/articles/azure-functions/app-service-export-api-to-powerapps-and-flow.md

     ![Expresní export do PowerApps a Microsoft Flow](media/app-service-export-api-to-powerapps-and-flow/export-express.png)

-3. Klikněte na tlačítko **OK**.
+3. Klikněte na **OK**.
 Vlastní konektor je teď sestavený a přidaný do zadaného prostředí.

 <a name="manual"></a>
 ## <a name="use-manual-export"></a>Použití ručního exportu